 Fellowship is one of the highest honors the Association bestows.
 To be awarded Fellow, the nominee must have made outstanding contributions to the discipline of communication sciences and disorders.

 The key word for this award is "outstanding:" the nominee must truly stand out among one's peers.
 The term implies contributions that are significant and would be so regarded within and beyond one's community or state.
 While there are thousands of members who fulfill their professional responsibilities competently, only a small percentage have, by virtue of the quality and amount of their contributions, distinguished themselves sufficiently to warrant recognition.

 The Committee on Honors awards nominees solely on the information provided in the nomination documents prepared by the sponsor.
 When information and/or documentation are incomplete, the Committee may be unable to award deserving individuals.

 Required Components for Fellow Nominations

-- Nominee is an ASHA member or an international affiliate
+- Nominee is an ASHA member in good standing or an international affiliate

 - Two of the three persons submitting the nomination are Fellows of ASHA